Illumina/agg/README.md

 $ bcftools concat -f files_to_concat.txt -Ob -o merged.bcf
 bcftools index merged.bcf
 ```
-**Note:** Variants are not normalised by agg, meaning occasionally you could see the the same indel with different representations.
-Using a normalisation tool such as [vt](https://github.com/atks/vt) on agg output is a good idea.

 ####Filtering
 The output from `agg` is very raw, containing all variants called in any sample, whether they passed filter in the single sample gvcfs or not.
 How exactly to filter these down to a high quality list of variants is a research topic in itself.
 A simplistic first pass may involve: